The Critical Role of Isopotential Surfaces for Magnetostatic Ponderomotive Forces: Introduction

-To expose the critical role played by exactly which field lines, perturbed or unperturbed, are isopotential curves, we employ an extremely simple slab model that gets to the heart of the matter (Fig.~\ref{fig:FieldsSchem}).
+In this paper, we identify the root of these discrepancies, by showing that the ponderomotive behavior depends sensitively on the assumptions made about the electric potential structure.
+Specifically, we consider a very simple slab analog to the magnetostatic end plug proposed in Ref.~\onlinecite{Rubin2023MagnetostaticPonderomotive}, with a purely radial perturbing magnetic field (Fig.~\ref{fig:FieldsSchem}).
+This simple field analytically allows two different assumptions for the behavior of the electric potential during the perturbation: (a) for the potential to remain \textbf{unperturbed} under the influence of the perturbing magnetostatic field, or (b) for the perturbed field lines to become \textbf{isopotential} surfaces.
+These two assumptions respectively represent the limit of (a) slow plasma response, where the plasma does not have time to respond to the wave, and (b) fast plasma response, where the electrons move along field lines, shorting the parallel electric field, as underlies magnetohydrodynamic theory and Ferraro's isorotation theorem \cite{Ferraro1937,Northrop1963AdiabaticMotion}.

 Using a slab, rather than a cylinder, allows us to apply a very simple Lorentz boost of the lab-frame field, with its associated potential structure, to the plasma rest frame.
 Because the quantity $\ve{E} \cdot \ve{B}$ is Lorentz-invariant, the polarization of the wave in the plasma frame depends on the potential structure in the lab frame: in particular, the wave is parallel-polarized when the original electric potential is unperturbed, and transversely-polarized when the perturbed field lines become the isopotentials.
 This difference in wave structure results in dramatic differences in the form of the ponderomotive potential in each case: it changes whether the potential depends on the local value of the perturbed magnetic field or its integral; it changes the scaling behavior with mode number; and it can even change the direction of the resulting force.
+Single-particle simulations confirm the theoretical predictions, as well as the limits in which the theory breaks down, including the onset of warm-plasma effects on the ponderomotive potential, as well as the onset of Landau-resonant interactions at high enough wave amplitude \cite{Karney1978,karney1979stochastic}.